 Nonetheless, PISA data has the potential to contribute much to educational debate.
 The research finding that teachers in most countries could be adapting their teaching method to reflect the needs of their learners is useful.
 I wonder what is happening in those countries that do not?

-Ironically, Schleicher finishes the blog by saying “principal Birbalsingh listened to the research findings from PISA with great interest, but she founded her school on something simpler: common sense”.
-Makes me wonder what motivated Schleicher to state such a thing: Is he dancing to a political tune?
+Ironically, Schleicher finishes the blog by saying “principal Birbalsingh listened to the research findings from PISA with great interest, but she founded her school on something simpler: common sense.
+Makes me wonder what motivated Schleicher to state such a thing?
 Can we infer anything about the upcoming PISA rankings due on the 3rd of December?

-It is true that common sense is better than politicised research.
-The point is if PISA more accurately reflected its own research in public discourse headteachers like Katherine Birbalsingh could rely more on it and less on “common sense”; an odd phrase for an influential statistician who seeks to offer reliable evidence to educational policymakers.
+The point is, if PISA conducted better research and more accurately reflected its own research findings headteachers like Katherine Birbalsingh could rely on it more and less on “common sense”.